Use Cases How It Works Agent Deliberation Security Blog Docs Pricing Login Get Started →

 The broker gets smarter with every incident.

-Most organisations have a post-incident review process.
-Very few have a mechanism to turn those lessons into something every AI agent actually acts on.
+Most organizations have a post-incident review process.
+Very few have a mechanism to turn those lessons into AI context that every agent actually acts on.
 Corla closes that loop.

-An organisation using Corla for a year has a context broker that encodes every architecture decision, every deprecated pattern, every hard-won production lesson — live, in every agent's context window, automatically for every new engineer from their first session.
+An organization using Corla for a year has an AI context broker that encodes every architecture decision, every deprecated pattern, and every hard-won production lesson.
+That knowledge lives in every agent’s context window and appears automatically for every new engineer from their first session.

 See the full picture →